-RELS 100 FOUNDATIONS OF THE SPIRITUAL LIFE
+COURSE DESCRIPTIONS RELS 100 FOUNDATIONS OF THE SPIRITUAL LIFE

 This course explores the spiritual foundations of human experience in its personal, religious and socio-cultural dimensions.
 By making the spiritual story conscious, this study places students in touch with perennial questions shaping religious experience and contemporary Christian spirituality.
 The course challenges students to recognize the connection between beliefs and values and life decisions that strengthen spiritual growth and further the common good.
-In this course students are introduced to the Clarke General Education Spirituality Outcome and Spirituality Rubric.
-This course is designated as the core foundational religious studies general education course.
+In this course students are introduced to the Clarke Spirituality Outcome and Spirituality Rubric.
+This course partially fulfills the spirituality outcome.

-RELS 200 SPIRITUAL GROWTH
+RELS 200-300 SPIRITUAL GROWTH

 Through a study of historical and contemporary theological sources related to spiritual growth, students make conscious the richness and diversity of faith experiences in relation to Divine mystery and their own vocation.
 By interacting with and understanding the mystical tradition within the Christian church, students are invited to open up their own unfolding spirituality in both personal and social dimensions; thereby, they deepen their awareness of the rhythms, patterns and struggles integral to spiritual growth for Christian life today.
-Prerequisite: RELS 100.
-This course is designated as a foundational religious studies general education course.
+A 300-level course intensification for majors, minors, and spirituality track students has additional requirements in an area of theological study and requires the prior completion of at least 6 hours of religious studies credit.
+Prerequisite for RELS 200: RELS 100.

-RELS 202 WORLD RELIGIONS
+RELS 202-302 WORLD RELIGIONS

 This course explores the origins, beliefs, ritual expressions, scriptures and the social, historical and cultural contexts of the major religious traditions in both East and West.
 This exploration, directed toward an appreciative understanding of faith traditions, includes reading, reflection, discussion, and activities designed to help students experience, as though from the inside, the meaning of a given tradition for those who practice it.
 In the process students have the opportunity to reflect on and to deepen their understanding of their own beliefs, spiritual practices and develop skills for living in a religiously pluralistic world.
-This course is designated as a humanities general education course.
-This is an approved diversity studies course.
+A 300-level course intensification for majors, minors and spirituality track students has additional requirements in an area of theological study and requires the prior completion of at least 6 hours of religious studies credit.
+RELS 202 partially fulfills the knowledge (humanities) outcome or partially fulfills the global awareness and social responsibility outcome.

-RELS 204 FAITH COMMUNITIES
+RELS 204-304 FAITH COMMUNITIES

 Christian faith communities are carriers of spiritual wisdom and practices that can enrich life personally as well as inspire and sustain commitment to justice and peace by their mission.
 Students are invited to think about how the story of Jesus animates and challenges Christian faith communities to carry out the ministry and mission of Jesus in the church and the world.
 In dialog with the Christian theological tradition students examine dynamics of faith community life and reflect on their own unique inner call to service and faithfulness in Christian community.
-Co-curricular diversity credit is optional for students in this course with instructor approval.
-Prerequisite: RELS 100.
-This course is designated as a foundational religious studies general education course.
+Co-curricular intercultural engagement credit is optional for students in this course with instructor approval.
+A 300-level course intensification for majors, minors, and spirituality track students has additional requirements in an area of theological study and requires the prior completion of at least 6 hours of religious studies credit.
+RELS 204 partially fulfills the communication outcome.
+Prerequisite for RELS 204: CMPS 110.

-RELS 205 INTRODUCTION TO THE NEW TESTAMENT
+RELS 205-305 INTRODUCTION TO THE NEW TESTAMENT